BYU-Racing/Lap-Sim/README.md

 # Lap-Sim
-The lap sim currently operates on a bicyle model.
-Assuming the same slip angle ,2 wheels, and no load transfer.
-It does however account for continuously changing cornering stiffness, aerodynamics, and motor torque.
+The lap sim currently operates on a modified bicycle model.
+Accounting for 4 different slip angles, and front/back load transfer.It also accounts for continuously changing cornering stiffness, aerodynamics, and motor torque.
-I am working on transitioning to a car model to allow for different slip angles and load transfer

-In order to run it you will need a track, motor data, and cornering stiffness CSVs.
-I have provided them in the repo,or you can make your own following the data as templates.
+Before you can run the code, you will need the CSVs provided in the repo,or you can make your own following the data as templates.

-The track will display before the simulation runs.
-You must close that out before the simulation will calculate the laptime.

-The laptime is printed out before a velocity profile and a speed track map are displayed.
-I am working on including additional information with those as well.
+You will need atleast 1 track, the cornering stiffness, and the motor vs. torque in order to simulate a lap.

+The vehicle parameters are included in the vehicle setup file.
+The parameters included are for the 2025 car.
+Any changes to those would currently need to be hard coded into the vehicle setup.
+I am working on defining them in a slightly different way to allow easier chanigng of parameters.

+I have included the option for sectors within a track.
+These will need to be defined as a start and end point in order for the visualization to work properly.
+Ex.
+(0.0,150 , 300) would make 2 sectors one from 0 to 150 and another from 150 to 300.
+The system can handle as many as you want but very small sectors aren't very useful.
+Additionally you could put no sectors and the code would work just fine.

+Currently the simulation only simulates 1 lap of a given track.
+In order to simulate multiple laps you would have to ensure the track is closed, as well as passing the final velocities into the run_simulation function for each desired lap.
+I am working on making a function to do this for you.
+With each simulation it will print any sector times as well as the final laptime.
+There is also a plot_simulation_results function to display a more detailed account of the simulation.
+I have also included some code to compare 2 or more simulations, although the results only really compare the velocites.

+The human factor is a little confusing but essentially the value (can be anything from .000000001 to 1) determmines the minimum percentage of the acceleration / braking delay.
+The simulation will then randomly choose a number between that minimum and the max (1) to determine the delay. ex. human_factor=1 would be a perfect simulation, with perfect acceleration/ braking.
+While human_factor=.5 would be a simulation that assumes the driver is atleast able to match 50% of perfect acceleration/braking.

+There are a couple of debugging functions inlcuded in the run simulation file.
+Generally speaking these things shouldnt be an issue, but just to double check some things.